crpier/dotfiles/README.md

 - Drop Preonic:

 ### TODO
-- do the vagrant thingie
 - either remove ranger config or add it to ansible role
+- create tmux scripts based on templates (for example using the `repos_folder` to select repos)